-So, you’ve fallen in love with car customisation and modification as we display here on our website.
-You spend a lot of your time buying cars that are in bad condition and you restore them, customise and turn them into mean machines.
+So, you’ve fallen in love with car customisation and modification.
+You spend a lot of your time buying cars that are in bad condition.
+You restore them which may involve wheel refurbishment services such as ours, then customise and turn them into mean machines before selling them on.

 Many young people enjoy customising their cars.
 It’s worth noting though that there are laws on what you can and can’t do with modifying cars in the UK.

 Customising a car is a fun pastime but it’s not fun if you break the law, end up with a fine or even worse have your car taken away.
 Whatever modification you want to make to your car it would be wise to consult the UK traffic act to see where your proposed customisation fits in.
 You want to ensure that after the modification, the car is still seen as roadworthy and also compliant with the law.